b-wagn/hashsig-parameters/README.md

 ```

 For a reduced version of the table, you can add the `--reduced` flag, and if you want to print in LaTeX, you can add the `--latex` flag.

+## Selecting the Hash Function

+By default, it is assumed that Poseidon2 is used, but the table can also be generated under the assumption that SHA-256 is used.
+For that, add the `--sha` flag.